About the book:

 K.M.
 Pohlkamp is a blessed wife to the love of her life, a proud mother of two, and a Mission Control flight controller.
 Originally from Wisconsin, she now resides in Houston, Texas.

 Usually, when I get a request to read and review a book, I don’t read other folks’ reviews first, and I’ll admit that I was hesitant at first to add this particular volume to my to-be-read list for content concerns.
-When I judged Reading Review Wars on this book last month, my apprehension only grew.

 My doubts were utterly unfounded.